ngo275/learn-redux/readme.md

 # Learn Redux

 A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.

 ## Running

+First `git clone https://github.com/ngo275/learn-redux.git` and remove node_modules.

-First `npm install` to grab all the necessary dependencies.
+Then `npm install` to grab all the necessary dependencies.
+The node_modules will be set up automatically.

-Then run `npm start` and open <localhost:7770> in your browser.
+Run `npm start` and open <localhost:7770> in your browser.

 ## Production Build